PhilipLGQ/data_story/index.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/price_quote.html"></iframe>

-This figure describes the quotation numbers and the fluctuation of Bitcoin price simultaneously.
+This figure describes the quotation numbers and the fluctuation of Bitcoin prices simultaneously.
 Because there are some dates that are missing the quotations of Bitcoin, we take a period of 14 days as an analysis basis (rolling 14 days) to see the correlation.
-Y axis on the left (rolling_14_close) is the Bitcoin price at the end of the 14 days period.
+Y-axis on the left (rolling_14_close) is the Bitcoin price at the end of the 14 days period.

 From the above line plots, we would initially speculate that the number of quotations may correlate with the fluctuation of Bitcoin price in a general sense, especially in the period around 2017 and 2018.
 Around the beginning of 2018, the quotation underwent a vast boost and this trend matches perfectly well with the bitcoin price peak around that time.

-If we run a **Pearson test**, we have a p value (_1.70e-23_) which is far smaller than 0.05, meaning the that Bitcoin price and 14-day rolling mean of number of quotations do **positively correlate** with each other, with a small correlation _**r = 0.24**_.
+If we run a **Pearson test**, we have a p-value (_1.70e-23_) which is far smaller than _0.05_, meaning that the Bitcoin price and 14-day rolling mean of the number of quotations do **positively correlate** with each other, with a small correlation _**r = 0.24**_.
 Based on this fact, we will find out the period which gives the largest correlation _abs(r)_ with _**p << 0.05**_.

 We further look into the correlation over different time periods.